zamazan4ik/awesome-pgo/article/article.md

 During my PGO tests across the ecosystem, I collected some interesting PGO-related stories.
 I think it would be a good thing to share them here and learn some lessons.

+When I was trying to find suitable projects for PGO, I found the following sources the most helpful:

+* Reddit.
+The [Rust subreddit](https://www.reddit.com/r/rust/) was the most helpful.
+Some PGO issues were created after several **minutes** after the publication.
+* Hackernews.
+That's a great place to learn about something new and hyping (and create a PGO issue for them of course!)
+* GitHub [trending](https://github.com/trending/rust?spoken_language_code=).
+I was using it to scrape the most starred applications in C, C++, and Rust domains.
+Scrape, evaluate PGO applicability, create an issue - a simple algorithm, isn't it?
+* Different "Awesome-X" repos.
+Oh, these sources are my favorite!
+In one place I get a lot of applications for the same domain.
+E.g. we see that PGO shines in the compilers domain.
+Just use [awesome-compilers](https://github.com/aalhour/awesome-compilers), evaluate **all** compilers (okay, not all compilers - all alive compilers), and create for them a PGO issue.
+As far as I remember, I used the following "awesome-*" repos: [awesome-compilers](https://github.com/aalhour/awesome-compilers), [(awesome-)static-analysis](https://github.com/analysis-tools-dev/static-analysis), [awesome-llvm](https://github.com/learn-llvm/awesome-llvm), [awesome-rust](https://github.com/rust-unofficial/awesome-rust), [awesome-cpp](https://github.com/fffaraz/awesome-cpp), [awesome-game-engine](https://github.com/stevinz/awesome-game-engine-dev).
+Or even a simple [list](https://gist.github.com/sts10/daadbc2f403bdffad1b6d33aff016c0a) of Rust command-line tools.
+* Other domain-specific software registries.
+For databases, I used [Database of Databases](dbdb.io) (nice registry btw).
+* Categories in package managers.
+Like "Lang" group in FreeBSD [ports](https://cgit.freebsd.org/ports/tree/lang).
+* Sometimes recommendations from the github.com main page were quite interesting to investigate as well!

 ### YDB

 TODO: Hardcoded timeout issue in YDB and Instrumentation PGO